b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 YEAH YOU FUCKEN BETTER OMIT THOSE

 I'll acknowledge upfront that this is a bad-faith conclusion to jump to, so hold onto your pants.
 [2012's General Conference](https://www.churchofjesuschrist.org/study/general-conference/2013/04/statistical-report-2012?lang=eng) reported 58,990 full-time missionaries, and 22,961 church-service missionaries.
 I don't know if the church would have the audacity to combine those figures.
 If this study hadn't omitted missionaries, valuing 3,120 hours *per missionary* at $21.36 would make `21.36 * 3120 * 58990 = $3,931,282,368`.
 Just under *four billion* "donated" per year by having a missionary program that the individuals pay for the privilege of being counted in.

 I can't confidently say that the LDS church is using these numbers in the way I'm outlining here— I'm presenting a worst case scenario in the event that they are.
+(Edit: I'll [[#Widow's Mite|explain down below]], but the church itself is not counting these hours as part of charitable giving.)
+I'm pleased to see that the study cited in this Deseret article is acknowledging that possible skew and precluding it.

 &nbsp;

 > *An average Latter-day Saint provides 427.9 hours of volunteer labor annually (35.6 hours monthly or 8.2 hours weekly). . . .
 We assessed that an active Latter-day Saint provides through volunteering a social contribution valuing $9,140 annually.*

 428 hours annually is an impressive number.
 8.2 hours weekly does seem like a lot.
 I have no information to suggest that this is wrong, but I am left to wonder how respondents defined volunteer labor.
 Setting up folding chairs in the stake center?
 Accompanying missionaries?
 Shoveling snow off the meetinghouse sidewalk?
 More charitably, shoveling snow for elderly folks...?
 Would a bishopric member in a ward count all the additional meetings before & after sacrament meeting?
 Relief Society president taking on practically a full-time job of calling responsibilities?
 The ward clerk counting the hours spent preparing and handling tithing?
 It's "voluntary", doing the Lord's work, and truthfully, it can be laborious.
-I can't confidently say for or against those ideas.
+I can't confidently say for or against those ideas, this is all conjecture.

-Searching the word "bias" in the paper doesn't turn up any results, but I want to acknowledge [social desirability bias](https://en.wikipedia.org/wiki/Social-desirability_bias), where respondents overreport percieved ‘good behavior’ and underreport ‘bad behavior’.
+Searching the word "bias" in the paper doesn't turn up any results, but I want to acknowledge [social desirability bias](https://en.wikipedia.org/wiki/Social-desirability_bias), where respondents overreport perceived 'good behavior' and underreport 'bad behavior'.
 Did the surveyors make it very clear that the purpose of the survey is to measure how much Mormons contribute to charitable ends, by time or money donated?
 "By Jove," a fifty-year-old respondent strawman in my head is saying, "this is our chance to show the world how charitable we Mormons are!
 Nine hours per week, minimum.
 We're *the best*."

 &nbsp;